jingkai27/hw-sinatra-saas-hangperson/docs/part_5_corner_cases.md

 Use this process to develop the code for the remaining actions `win` and `lose`.
 You will need to add code to the `show` action that checks whether the game state it is about to show is actually a winning or losing state, and if so, it should redirect to the appropriate `win` or `lose` action.
 Recall that your game logic model has a method for testing if the current game state is win, lose, or keep playing.
 The scenario `game_over.feature` tests these behaviors in your SaaS app.

-Push to Heroku and make sure everything still works.
+Push to Google App Engine and make sure everything still works.
 Give yourself a break and play a few rounds of hangperson.

 While you're playing, what happens if you directly add `/win` to the end of your app's URL?
 Make sure the player cannot cheat by simply visiting `GET /win`.
 Consider how to modify the actions for `win`, `lose`, and `show` to prevent this behavior.